sylvinite/ngi_pipeline/README.md

     |— DATA
     |— ANALYSIS

 `DATA` contains the data stored into `INBOX` but sorted for `project/sample/library_prep/run`.
-Currently we soft-link the data here both for testing purposes (thepipeline can be tried from beginning to end without the need to copy huge files) and  to alleviate the load on nestor file system.
+Currently we soft-link the data here both for testing purposes (the pipeline can be tried from beginning to end without the need to copy huge files) and  to alleviate the load on nestor file system.
 This reshuffling of the data is managed by the ngi_pipeline using the information stored into Charon.
 For Uppsala project not yet present in the db there is currently a fix that I hope will soon disappear.

 `ANALYSIS` contains the analysis for each project.
 For each project the following folders are present: